Documentation

 - Allocate at least 4GB of RAM and 2 CPU Cores for a smooth Wayland experience.

-- In the VM Settings, go to Storage, click the empty CD icon, and choose the Nebula
+- Go to Storage, click the empty CD icon, and choose the Nebula

 .isofile. - Under Display settings, make sure to enable 3D Acceleration and max out Video Memory to 128MB.